 - advocacy training

 - readers/scribes for accommodative testing only

 - interpreting services (Sign Language)

 Accessibility Services is available to the PPCC community – students, faculty, and staff – for consultation and collaboration on disability issues.

 It is the responsibility of students requesting an accommodation due to a qualifying disability to self-identify by registering with Accessibility Services, to apply for supportive services, and to furnish documentation, if requested, about the nature and extent of their disability.
 This information is kept confidential and will be used to plan for appropriate services and accommodations.
 Students must meet with their disability specialist prior to the beginning of each semester to discuss arrangements for needed timely accommodations.
-The College is not obligated to provide or continue to provide non-OASIS approved accommodations.
+The College is not obligated to provide or continue to provide accommodations that are not approved by ACCESSility Services.

 Informing other staff or faculty does not constitute registering with Accessibility Services.
 Accommodation requests are evaluated individually to make a determination regarding the provision of reasonable accommodations based on a review and analysis of documentation and circumstances.